 It’s all about family and community spirit

-The success of the parade is proof of the great support the event gets from the local Islanders.
-Not to mention the 60,000 people that support it by attending every year!
+The success of the parade is proof of the great support the event gets from the local islanders joined by the 60,000 people who make a special trip to attend the festivities.
+You want a party?
+THIS is a party!

 Tradition and history come together

-The parade is a little bit of tradition, a little bit of history, and a whole lot of fun.
-The tradition of Old Home week started around World War II and it hasn’t stopped since.
-The parade is a part of this grand week.
+The parade is a little bit of tradition, a little bit of history and a whole lot of fun.
+The tradition of Old Home week started around World War II and it's still going strong.
+The parade is the anchor for all that activities of the week.